Brussels waffles are made from a batter cooked in a special waffle iron patterned to give a distinctive and

 Watch our short video presentation about Mardi Gras in France:

 Where do waffles come from?

 Waffles are traditionally eaten at Mardi-Gras with icing sugar, but toppings with chocolate (Nutella), berries or ice cream are also enjoyed by young and old.

 They were consumed by many Kings in the past, such as King François I, who had commissioned waffle makers made from silver!
 According to historians, waffles originate from the region of Brussels in Belgium, and the whole country – including the French Flanders – claims its paternity!

-There are many varieties of waffles in Belgium and Flanders: the Liege waffle, the stroowafel, and the Brussels waffle (often known in Anglo-saxon countries as Belgium waffle).
-A Brussels Waffle, sometimes called “Gaufre de Bruxelles” or “Gaufre Kermesse” in French, is recognisable by its larger size, lighter batter and higher grid pattern which forms deep pockets and has larger squares.
+There are wide varieties of waffles in Belgium and Flanders: the Liege waffle, the stroowafel, and the Brussels waffle (often known in Anglo-Saxon countries as Belgium waffle).
+A Brussels Waffle, sometimes called “Gaufre de Bruxelles” or “Gaufre Kermesse” in French, is recognisable by its larger size, lighter batter, and higher grid pattern, forms deep pockets and has larger squares.

 - 325 g plain flour

 - 100 g caster sugar